commandlineparser/commandline/README.md

 News:
 ---
-  - Target of projects set to Mono 4.0 Profile (but stills compatible with 2.0).
+  - Target of projects set to Mono 4.0 Profile (but stills compatible with 2.1 / NETFx 2.0).
   - Fixed the LongOptionParser type problem of parsing two consecutive arrays (issue from m1gu3l github user).
   - Fixed issue in ReflectionUtil::GetAttribute() / HelpText::AutoBuild().
   - Merged code from Kevin Moore for handle unknown arguments.